 Today you head to the most northern spot you'll reach in Namibia on this itinerary.
-Head back to your vehicle and continue your guided safari.
+Head back to your vehicle (from Desert Rhino Camp) and continue your guided safari.
 Today you are going to Opuwo.

 On the way: The road winds through rocky outcrops and grassy plains typical of Damaraland as you head north to the remote areas of Kaokoland.
-The drive is not that long and that means you an spend some time relaxing in the heat when you arrive or go explore some of the local Himba tribes this afternoon with your guide or a lodge guide.
+The drive is not that long and that means you can spend some time relaxing when you arrive or go explore some of the local Himba tribes this afternoon with your guide or a lodge guide.

 Luxury & Standard Accommodation